ShipBit/wingman-ai/README.md

 Wingman supports all languages that OpenAI (or your configured AI provider) supports.
 Setting this up in Wingman is really easy:

+Some STT providers need a simple configuration to specifiy a non-English language.
+Use might also have to find a voice that speaks the desired language.
-Find the `context` setting for the Wingman you want to change.

-Now add a simple sentence to the `context` prompt: `Always answer in the language I'm using to talk to you.` or something like `Always answer in Portuguese.`
+Then find the `backstory` setting for the Wingman you want to change and add a simple sentence to the `backstory` prompt: `Always answer in the language I'm using to talk to you.` or something like `Always answer in Portuguese.`

 The cool thing is that you can now trigger commands in the language of your choice without changing/translating the `name` of the commands - the AI will do that for you.

-Also note that depending on your TTS provider, you might have to pick a voice that can actually speak your desired language or you'll end up with something really funny (like an American voice trying to speak German).

 ## Develop with Wingman AI